Our new show launches soon

-The Paradigms led R.H. to an underground tunnel called The Caverns.
-It was tranquil, with beautiful blooms growing out of the rock walls.
+The Paradigms led R.H. to a series of underground tunnels called The Caverns.
+They were tranquil, with beautiful blooms growing out of the rock walls.
 Relieved, R.H. pulled out his journal and sketched the Carnivorous Wilds and his current surroundings.

 R.H. and the Paradigms emerged from The Caverns and traveled through various regions of the planet.
 They eventually came upon a lake with a mirrored surface and a massive rock structure on its shore.
 An alien language was engraved in its surface and pulsated with a reddish glow.